tongxin97/tongxin97.github.io/index.md

 ---
 layout: default
-title: Xin Tong Personal Website
+title: Xin (Cynthia) Tong Personal Website
 ---

 ## About Me

 <img class="profile-picture" src="media/profile.jpeg">

-Hi, I'm Xin, M.S.
+Hi, I'm Xin (Cynthia), M.S.
 Computer Science student at University of Illinois at Urbana Champaign, currently seeking software engineering internships for summer, 2020.
 Before coming to the Midwest, I interned with WeChat (Tencent) as a Web developer and worked on research projects in the Computer Systems and Networking area.

 ## Work & Research Experience